RealGeeks/docker-pgcfbackup/README.md

 # pgcfbackup

-A small dockerized script to dump all databases from postgres and then upload to cloudfiles
+A small dockerized script to dump all databases from postgres and then upload to cloudfiles.

+## Versions

+This image installs the beta postgres 9.5 client

 ## Configuration